TheOdinProject/curriculum/ruby/computer_science/project_hash_map.md

 ### Introduction

-You already know the magic behind hash maps, now it's time to write your own implementation!
+You already know the magic behind hash maps.
+Now it's time to write your own implementation!

 #### Limitation

   Before we get started, we need to lay down some ground rules.
-Ruby's dynamic nature of array allows us to insert and retrieve indexes that are outside our array size range.
-Example: if we create an array of size `16` to be our buckets size, nothing is stopping us from storing items at index `500`.
-This defeats the purpose we are trying to demonstrate, so we need to put some self restriction to work around this.
+Ruby's dynamic nature of arrays allows us to insert and retrieve indexes that are outside our array size range.
+Example: if we create an array of size `16` to represent our buckets, nothing stops us from storing items at index `500`.
+This defeats the purpose of limiting storage size in hash maps, so we need to enforce some restrictions.

   Use the following snippet whenever you access a bucket through an index.
-We want to raise an error if we try to access an out of bound index:
+We want to raise an error if we try to access an out-of-bounds index:

   ```ruby
   raise IndexError if index.negative? || index >= @buckets.length